oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/cholesky_inversion/README.md

 In this reference design, the Cholesky decomposition algorithm is used to factor a real _n_ × _n_ matrix.
 The algorithm computes the vector dot product of two rows of the matrix.
 In our FPGA implementation, the dot product is computed in a loop over the row's _n_ elements.
 The loop is fully unrolled to maximize throughput.
 As a result, *n* real multiplication operations are performed in parallel on the FPGA, followed by sequential additions to compute the dot product result.

-We use the compiler option `-fp-relaxed`, which permits the compiler to reorder floating point additions (i.e. to assume that floating point addition is commutative).
-The compiler uses this freedom to reorder the additions so that the dot product arithmetic can be optimally implemented using the FPGA's specialized floating point DSP (Digital Signal Processing) hardware.

 With this optimization, our FPGA implementation requires _n_ DSPs to compute the real floating point dot product.
 The input matrix is also replicated two times in order to be able to read two full rows per cycle.
 The matrix size is constrained by the total FPGA DSP and RAM resources available.

 The matrix inversion algorithm used in this reference design performs a Gaussian elimination to invert the triangular matrix _L_ obtained by the Cholesky decomposition.
 To do so, another _n_ DSPs are required to perform the associated dot-product.
 Finally, the matrix product of $LI^{\star}LI$ also requires _n_ DSPs.